abpframework/abp/docs/en/UI/Angular/Component-Replacement.md

 export class AppModule {}
 ```

 In this code, `myDynamicLayouts` is the map of dynamic layouts you defined earlier.
-We pass this map to the `CoreModule` using the `forRoot` method.
+We pass this map to the `provideAbpCore` using the `withOptions` method.

 Now that you have defined the new layout, you can use it in the router definition.
 You do this by adding a new route that uses the new layout.